 The academic picture at Bemrose is a tale of two phases.
 Families should view the data with an understanding of the distinct performance profiles between the primary and secondary stages.

 At secondary level, the data reflects the challenging nature of the intake and the high proportion of students joining with English as an additional language or later in their school career.
-The 2024 Attainment 8 score of 29.5 is below the England average of 45.9.
+The current Attainment 8 score is 33.8.

 The sixth form is small and inclusive.
-While the A-level A*-B percentage of 8.3% is below the national average, the personalised nature of the provision allows for individual success stories that defy aggregate data.
+In the current A-level dataset, 40% of entries achieved A* to B, with the sixth form ranked 1,868th in England and 11th in Derby.
+The personalised nature of the provision may still allow individual success stories that defy aggregate data.

 England ranks and key metrics (where available)